 The challenge for firms with safeguarding is not necessarily the regulation itself, but because safeguarding rules are not prescriptive in the same way that CASS rules are.
 In other words, the FCA says what the requirements are, but not how organisations should implement them.

 Payments firms, e-money firms and credit unions will no doubt benefit from a more thorough understanding of safeguarding expectations.

 - The history of safeguarding regulations

 - What the FCA expects from firms in relation to safeguarding

 - How to prepare effectively for annual safeguarding audits

 - How AutoRek has developed the first to market automated safeguarding solution

-To access this resource and find out more information please complete the short form below.
+To access this resource, please complete the short form provided.